-If you’ve ever wondered whether futures trading might be for you, this analysis of the sometimes distinctive functionality of futures could help you to answer that question.
-We’ll explore what futures are, how they work, and how to trade them using an online broker.
+If you’ve ever wondered whether futures trading might be for you, this analysis of how they work could help you to answer that question.
+We’ll explore what futures are, the types of futures which are available, and provide a step-by-step guide on how to trade them using an online broker.

-Futures trading offers a straightforward way to invest in a wide range of different markets.
-There are, however, some important features to be aware of to make sure you pick the type of futures contract that suits your style of trading.
+Futures trading offers a way to invest in a wide range of different markets.
+There are, however, some important features to be aware of and a need to make sure you pick the type of futures contract that suits your style of trading.

 This guide will outline what futures are and explain what steps are needed to put on your first futures trade.